-You don’t actually have to sit cross legged for hours at a time.
+You don’t actually have to sit cross-legged for hours at a time.
 If you can quiet the mind while you’re sitting in a boat fishing, then you’re meditating.
-Noticing the details of life in the moment you’re in is really the achievement.
+Noticing the details of life at the moment you’re in is really an achievement.
 Finding the calm in you is really the goal and once you get there, you can better manage the storms that live inside your body.

 In yoga teacher training, people learn how to find the inner peace which is so essential in inspiring others on their spiritual journey.
 In medical studies, they have also found meditation to be useful for addiction and mood disorders.

 Meditation, which is also seen as relaxation, puts you in a state of awareness so you can find out who you really are.
 This allows you to find out what you actually want in life.
 Maybe what you’re doing presently isn’t what you’re destined for.

 Through the journey of doing meditation, you will experience moments of bliss and sometimes even feel so happy, it’s as though you’re a child again.